mtgjson/mtgjson-website/docs/faq/README.md

 > ### Which file should I use for my project?
 > In most cases, [AllPrintings](/downloads/all-files/#allprintings) is the correct file.
 It contains all data for every printing of each card organized by set.
 Alternatively you can browse the per-set json files or download database images.
 >
-> Note that the json files are minified, and not really human-readable: use a software like [JQ](https://stedolan.github.io/jq/) to parse and process them.
+> **Note:** The json files are minified, and not really human-readable.
+Depending on your implementation, you can use a software like [JQ](https://stedolan.github.io/jq/) to parse and process them.

 > ### Which file formats should I use for my project?
 > We recommend downloading the compressed files and unpacking them on your local/remote drive.
 This is be faster than downloading just the pure JSON files.